Cuisine of Devon: Meat and fish

-Fish and chips also remain particularly popular in the many coastal fishing ports.
+Fish and chips remains particularly popular in the many coastal fishing ports.

 Dairy produce

 The county has given its name to a number of culinary specialities.
 The Devonshire cream tea, involving scones, sometimes known as Devonshire Splits, jam and clotted cream is considered to have originated in Devon (though claims have also been made for neighbouring counties); in other countries such as Australia and New Zealand, it is known as a "Devonshire tea".

 Ice cream is also made by many Devon creameries and is known for its rich full cream taste.
 Typical flavours may include summer berries such as blackberry or blackcurrant and a local favourite is 'thunder and lightning' made with sugar honeycomb and golden syrup.
 Ice cream is also often served with additional Devon clotted cream which changes texture when frozen.

 Curworthy, Sharpham and Vulscombe cheeses are all made in Devon.
 Devon Blue and Beenleigh Blue are made at a dairy on the Sharpham Estate.

 The Ambrosia creamery, with its famous tagline "Devon knows how they make it so creamy", best known for its custard and creamed rice pudding, has been based in the village of Lifton since 1917.

 Fudge, often made with Devon clotted cream, can be found all over Devon.